the-commons-project/smart-health-card-verifier/CONTRIBUTING.md

 ## Running the Tests

-To run all tests, invoke the `runtests-parallel` target using gulp:
+To run the test, execute jest test.

 ```Shell
 npm run test